genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_you-can-now-run-genx.md

 ---
-title: 'Now you are ready'
+title: 'Genx'
-sidebar_label: 'Now you are ready'
+sidebar_label: 'Genx'
-id: you-can-now-run
+id: genx
 ---

 Once you have checked that you have all the pre-requisites in place, you have everything you need in order to run our Quick Start.